Hair Loss and How to Re-Grow Beautiful Hair

 Persevere, and you’ll soon start seeing new hair coming to replace the old.
-You’ll look in the mirror one day and see soft new hair growth sticking out around their head, looking like a dandelion flower ready to release its seeds—a good sign new, stronger, healthier hair is on its way, thanks to raw foods.
+You’ll look in the mirror one day and see soft new hair growth sticking out around your head, looking like a dandelion flower ready to release its seeds—a good sign new, stronger, healthier hair is on its way, thanks to raw foods.

 Medical Conditions that Cause Hair Loss.